 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Whether you need money to consolidate your debts or to pay off a big project, you could benefit from a $50,000 personal loan.
-Find out how to get a $50,000 loan with competitive interest rates and terms, and compare lenders to find the right fit for you.
+Whether you need money to consolidate your debts or to pay off a big project, you could benefit from a $50,000 loan.
+Find out how to get a $50,000 loan in Canada with competitive interest rates and terms, and compare lenders to find the right fit for you.

 There are several different types of $50,000 loans you can benefit from.
 Some of the most common options include the following: